difference retropie recalbox

 Emulators

-Historically, Retropie had a big advantage on the list of systems supported in their solution
+Historically, Retropie had a big advantage in the list of systems supported in their solution.
+But step by step, Recalbox is growing its emulator list to compete with Retropie now.

-If you want to play games from a specific game console on Raspberry Pi, check both emulators list, but for the main one it’ll be supported
+If you want to play games from a specific console on Raspberry Pi, check both emulator lists, but the main ones will be supported.

 ROMs

-If you don’t know where to download ROMs for Retropie and Recalbox, click on the link
+If you don’t know where to download Retropie and Recalbox ROMs, follow the link.

 Download Your Essential Linux Commands Guide!